matthiasn/octopress-blog/source/_posts/2014-01-24-scala-dot-js-and-reactjs.markdown

 + The **SseChatApp** object represents a JavaScript object outside the Scala.js application.
 This makes the specified functions available from Scala.js code.

-+ The **InterOp** object itself contains functions that are exported so that they are accesible from the outside world.
++ The **InterOp** object itself contains functions that are exported so that they are accessible from the outside world.
 We will look at the export mechanism below.
 As an example of such an exported function, *setUser* allows the ReactJS application to call the App.setRoom function.

 Next we have the change-aware stack implementation: